bugout-dev/docs/README.md

 generate it - be it Slack, GitHub, your IDE, or your command line.

 Here, you will find:
-1. [Tutorials](#tutorials) about how to set up Bugout in your IDEs and at your terminal so that you can add notes and knowledge without ever breaking your flow
+1. [Tutorials](#tutorials) about how to set up Bugout in your:
+- IDEs, so that you can add notes and knowledge without ever breaking your flow
+- GitHub bot to improve your work with code
+- Terminal
 2. [Guides](#guides) to integrating Bugout with your Slack workspaces, GitHub organizations, and other places you generate knowledge
 3. [Recipes](#recipes) for how to use Bugout to help with common programming tasks
 4. [References](#references) for writing your own knowledge extractors using the Bugout API